Gemma Howell

-Gemma Howell (born 13 June 1990) is a British judoka from Stafford, England, who competed at the Olympic Games.
+Gemma Howell (born 13 June 1990) is a British retired judoka from Stafford, England, who competed at the Olympic Games.

 Judo career

-Howell came to prominence after winning the winning the lightweight division at the British Judo Championships in 2006.
-As well as successfully defending the title in 2007 and 2008, she won medals at the 2008 World and European Junior Championships.
+Howell came to prominence after winning the lightweight division at the British Judo Championships in 2006.
+As well as successfully defending the title in 2007 and 2008, she won medals at the 2008 World Junior and European Junior Championships.
 In 2010, she won a medal at the European U23 Championships before winning a fourth British title in 2011.

-In 2012, she was selected to represent Great Britain at the 2012 Summer Olympics in London.
+In 2012, Howell was selected to represent Great Britain at the 2012 Summer Olympics in London.
 She competed in the Women's 63 kg, but was defeated in the first round.
 The following year she won her fifth and last British Championship, this time at the heavier weight of half-middleweight.
-In 2014, Howell took three medals at the Heart of England Championships, the Grand Prix in Zagreb and the European Open in Glasgow.
-She also competed in the women's 70 kg event at the 2020 Summer Olympics in Tokyo, Japan.
+In 2014, Howell took three medals at the Heart of England Championships, the Zagreb Grand Prix and the European Open in Glasgow.
+She also represented Great Britain at the 2020 Summer Olympics in Tokyo, Japan, competing in the women's 70 kg event.

 In May 2019, Howell was selected to compete at the 2019 European Games in Minsk, Belarus.
 She won the silver medal in her event at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.

-In 2022, she achieved her best success to date after winning the gold medal at the 2022 European Judo Championships in Sofia.
+In 2022, Howell achieved her best success to date after winning the gold medal at the 2022 European Judo Championships in Sofia.
 Competing in the women's 63 kg she defeated Laura Fazliu in the final.
-Following this major success she then went on to win a silver medal in the 63kg category at the 2022 Commonwealth Games in Birmingham.
+Following this major success she then went on to win a silver medal in the 63 kg category at the 2022 Commonwealth Games in Birmingham.

+In December 2023, she announced her retirement after a very successful career that also included eleven surgeries for injuries.